Virtual fencing (livestock): Animal behaviour and welfare

+The system relies on associative learning between the audio cue and the subsequent brief electric stimulus.
 Peer-reviewed studies report that cattle typically learn to respond to the audio cue within days, with pulse exposure declining markedly after initial training.
 A 2024 Journal of Dairy Science study of Halter collars in an intensive dairy setting found effective containment and remote herding, with many cows receiving no pulses once trained.
 In 2022 the United Kingdom’s Animal Welfare Committee concluded that virtual fencing can be used without detriment to welfare when safeguards are in place, including limits on stimulus, defined training protocols and monitoring.
 A 2023 literature review commissioned by the Australian Government found welfare risks are greatest during learning and can be mitigated by predictable cues, controllability and operator training, while noting the need for long-term data and evaluation for species beyond cattle.
-The SPCA and other welfare organisations have questioned whether shock-based collars meet public expectations for animal welfare, calling for independent oversight and clearer standards.
+In Aotearoa New Zealand the SPCA has questioned whether virtual fencing collars on cattle meet public expectations for animal welfare and has signed a petition calling for an inquiry.

 Environmental effects

-By removing or reducing the need for mesh or wire, virtual fencing may reduce wildlife entanglement and landscape fragmentation compared with permanent fences, while allowing managers to keep livestock out of waterways and wetlands in line with stock exclusion rules.
+By removing or reducing the need for mesh or wire, virtual fencing reduces wildlife entanglement and landscape fragmentation compared with permanent fences, while allowing managers to keep livestock out of waterways and wetlands in line with livestock exclusion rules.
 Field projects and catchment programmes have used virtual fencing to maintain high exclusion rates from riparian buffers and have monitored associated water quality improvements, including in Great Barrier Reef catchments.
 On rangelands, land agencies have deployed towers to direct cattle after wildfires as part of adaptive post-fire grazing programmes.

 Economics

-Economic performance depends on terrain, labour, connectivity and the frequency of subdivision.
-Extension analyses suggest virtual fencing can be cost-effective where frequent moves or new subdivisions are required, offsetting capital and subscription costs.
-Public vendor information indicates differing models; for example, a 2025 Nofence Ireland announcement set a cattle collar price of €339 with the first year’s subscription waived in that market, while presentations hosted by USDA Climate Hubs have cited typical Vence gateway and per-collar costs for extensive rangeland deployments.
+Economic competitiveness depends on terrain size, connectivity, and the cost of fencing it replaces.
+Analysis by the University of Arizona Cooperative Extension suggests whilst virtual fencing struggles in Arizona under baseline conditions, it can be cost-competitive when used as an alternative to installing extensive new fencing or when paired with conservation cost-sharing programs.